Au pair requirements

 It is the responsibility of your host family that you are covered by the Danish national health insurance, which entitles you to free medical care.
 It is also the responsibility of your host family to provide you with appropriate care if you fall ill.

-Your family is responsible for taking out three following insurances covering you: insurance against industrial injures, insurance against personal injury outside work, and insurance covering your transportation to your home country in case of death, serious illness and injury.
+Your family is responsible for taking out three following insurances covering you: insurance against industrial injuries, insurance against personal injury outside work, and insurance covering your transportation to your home country in case of death, serious illness and injury.

 It is VERY IMPORTANT that you have these insurances valid.
-Not only because it is important to be covered with insurances if an accident happen, but also because the Danish authorities make a random check whether the family has paid for all three insurances.
+Not only because it is important to be covered with insurances if an accident happens, but also because the Danish authorities make a random check whether the family has paid for all three insurances.
 If some of the insurance is not valid, the visa for the au pair will be canceled, the families will be punished - get quarantined (they cannot have an au pair for a period, usually for 2 years) and the au pair must return to her/ his home country.

 The au pair has to be registered with the Social Registration Office in order to obtain a social security number.